Fusion/EditENinVI/README.md

 Some of these dependencies can be replaced by your favorite tool.
 For instance, you could use macvim or terminal.

+If you are using a vim-family editor, I recommend using the markdown syntax highlighter.
+To this effect, this tool now uses temporary files suffixed with '.md' so that vim can use this kind of rule, if found in .vimrc:

+        autocmd!
+BufRead,BufNewFile *.md       set filetype=markdown

 # PLUGINS

 Currently, if you have the proper binaries installed, you can go further than just using markdown.